weldontgreen/weldontgreen.github.io/_course/4-submit.md

 ![otrs-ticket-note](/assets/images/otrs-ticket-note.png "OTRS ticket note")

+***

 Fill out as follows:

 * Subject: Match feedback
 * Body: Vimeo.com url
-* Attachement: Upload your video to the note as well
+* Attachement: Upload your video to the note as well **NOTE: This is an optional backup.
+If it doesn't fit as an attachment then don't upload it.
+However, retain a copy until the Vimeo.com upload can be confirmed.**

 ![otrs-note](/assets/images/otrs-note.png "OTRS note")

+***

 Submit your note.
 Then select `Move` and move the ticket to `LOLReviews`